Azure/azure-rest-api-specs/specification/sql/resource-manager/readme.md

 These settings apply only when `--tag=package-2015-05-preview` is specified on the command line.

 This section contains the input swagger files that are used when generating client SDKs up to and including api-version 2015-05-01-preview.

-APIs should only be added to this section when the API is ready for production and the generated client code has been tested end-to-end.
+APIs must only be added to this section when the API is publicly available in at least 1 production region and at least 1 generated client has been tested end-to-end.

 ``` yaml $(tag) == 'package-2015-05-preview'
 input-file: